 Health & Safety

 Phosphates can naturally occur in certain foods, but when they are added to processed foods they can have serious health effects if large amounts are consumed.
 Lynn Eldridge, The Spruce Expert, notes in her article, "Common Food Additive Speeds Lung Cancer Growth," that phosphate food additives have been shown to stimulate lung cancer development.
-High phosphate content in processed foods can also affect renal and cardiovascular function as Nathan Gray points out in his article, "Phosphate in Food is Health Risk that Should be Labeled, Claim Researchers."
+High phosphate content in processed foods can also affect renal and cardiovascular function.

 When phosphates are used in cleaning products, they can also cause health problems.
-Mireya Navarro reports in the New York Times article, "Cleaner for the Environment, Not the Dishes," that housekeeping employees in New York medical establishments reported a reduction in symptoms, such as rashes, dizziness, and scratchy throats, once they started using phosphate-free cleaning products.
+Housekeeping employees in New York medical establishments reported a reduction in symptoms, such as rashes, dizziness, and scratchy throats, once they started using phosphate-free cleaning products.

 Large amounts of phosphates are regarded as a problem because they enhance algae growth and reduce the oxygen available for fish and plants in streams and lakes.